-Welcome to SKI TV® Europe!
+Welcome to SKI TV® Europe for season 2019/20!
 This channel gives you all the information about European ski resorts.
 Chamonix-Mont-Blanc (or Chamonix), a resort area near the junction of France, Switzerland and Italy, is renowned for its alpine skiing.
 It’s at the base of Mont Blanc, the highest summit in the Alps.
 Year-round, cable cars take visitors up to several nearby peaks with panoramic views, including Aiguille du Midi, Pointe Helbronner on the Italian border and Le Brévent.
 Area: 245.5 km² Zermatt, in southern Switzerland’s Valais canton, is a mountain resort renowned for skiing, climbing and Alpine recreation.
 The town of Zermatt (elevation: 1,620m) is set below the iconic, snowcapped Matterhorn peak.
 Its main street, Bahnhofstrasse, has upscale boutiques, lodging from luxurious hotels to modest chalets, and a lively apres-ski scene.
 There are public outdoor rinks for ice-skating and curling.

 Elevation: 1,608 m